HajarElMannani/alx-system_engineering-devops/README.md

-this repository is for the 0x00.shell, basics project
+this directory contains files for the alx shell redirections project